nickubels/GTFS-route-shapes/README.md

 # GTFS-route-shapes
 A simple script to generate a single geoJSON shape for each transit route in a GTFS archive.
+This version is based on the original written by [kotrc](https://github.com/kotrc/GTFS-route-shapes).

 ### Why you might need this
 In developing web and mobile applications with public transit data, we often want to display the route of a particular line on a map — let's take the MBTA Red Line in Boston as an example.
 The way the [GTFS](https://developers.google.com/transit/gtfs/?hl=en) standard organizes data on the map shape of transit lines, however, makes that a little tricky.
 There are two problems: